 - Usually, calling Customer Care is the first step.
-If there is anything else you need to do, Customer Care will let you know.
-Please call Customer Care at 1-800-801-4823.
-Customer Care Specialists are available to answer your call directly 8 a.m. to 8 p.m. seven days a week from October 1 through March 31 (except Thanksgiving and Christmas), and 8 a.m. to 8 p.m.
-Monday through Friday and 9 a.m. to 1 p.m.
-Saturdays from April 1 through September 30 (except holidays).
-Our automated telephone system is available 24 hours a day, seven days a week for self-service options.
-TTY users call 711. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing.
+If there is anything else you need to do, Customer Care will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing. - Grievance process.

-Grievance process

 You or your representative may file your concerns in writing or verbally.

-Please follow the grievance process described below:
+Please follow the grievance process described below.

-When filing a grievance, please provide the following information;
+When filing a grievance, please provide the following information: